albertovpd/automated_ML_regression/README.md

 - Final tables linked to a Data Studio dashboard.
 - Continuous upgrades implemented in different branches, erased when merged to master. => https://github.com/albertovpd/automated_ML_regression/network

+**Disclaimer:** According to the nature of requests with *Google Trends*, the model is trained every week.
+To check out a project with a trained ML model served within a Flask API, here there is a link => https://github.com/albertovpd/ata_inferences

 ### What is the Trending Index?
 How am I feeding my model?